M3n0nJ0rn3y/Cryptography/README.md

    2. Extend it to handle characters.

 #### Extra for RSA:
-* I can implement my own gcd instead of using an library.
+* I implement my own gcd instead of using an library.

 ### Coming next:
-#### Implement the Miller-Rabin test, and use it to check if a large number is a prime.
+* Implement the Miller-Rabin test, and use it to check if a large number is a prime.
-#### Algorithms for Discrete Logarithm calculation.
+* Algorithms for Discrete Logarithm calculation.
-#### Digital Signature protocols.
+* Digital Signature protocols.